 FEMA addressed the shortcomings of FERA and adapted to the changing needs of the Indian economy.

-Both acts have had an impact on how India manages its foreign exchange, but FEMA is the current law, focusing on facilitating trade and maintaining a stable foreign exchange market.
+Both acts have had an impact on how India manages its foreign exchange, but FEMA is the current law.
+It focuses on facilitating trade and maintaining a stable foreign exchange market.

 Definition and Origin